The Transfer Function of the Non-Inverting Summing Amplifier with “N” Input Signals

 >>> <<<

-It is easy to see that, as the number of the input signals increases, the parentheses’ value decreases (they are at the power of negative one), so the fraction decreases.
-As a consequence, as the number of the input signals increases, each sum component decreases.
+It is easy to see that, as the number of input signals increases, the parentheses’ value decreases (they are at the power of negative one), so the fraction decreases.
+As a consequence, as the number of input signals increases, each sum component decreases.
 The input signals’ weight in the sum can become very small and approach the noise floor in the system.
 As we will see in a future article, the inverting summing amplifier is better fit for a large number of input signals.

-4 Comments to “The Transfer Function of the Non-Inverting Summing Amplifier with “N” Input Signals”
+18 thoughts on “The Transfer Function of the Non-Inverting Summing Amplifier with “N” Input Signals”

-Very interesting the proof of this transfer function.
+1. Very interesting the proof of this transfer function.
 A summing amplifier with multiple input signals can be useful in many applications.
 You can create an Excel spreadsheet and plug in voltage levels and play with the resistors values until you get it right.

 Thanks for a job well done.